 These are a just a couple of things you can do, starting tomorrow, that can help you begin the change in your money life – that will make you extraordinary.
 Let’s stop being like everyone else, and live the life God wants for us.
 Let’s stand out by handling money in a way that makes us more generous, more exemplary, and just better citizens.

-As a further side note, if all this Spending Plan and getting out of debt stuff is foreign to you, you might want to consider our Living [Within] Your Means course, slated to begin again next week and run February 24-March 19.
-We teach people how to handle their money in a wise way.
-And it so happens we find a number of money “best practices” in the Bible … Who knew?
+As a further side note, if all this Spending Plan and getting out of debt stuff is foreign to you, you might want to consider the Living [Within] Your Means course.
+We’ll teach you how to handle yourr money in a wise way.
+And it just so happens we find a number of money “best practices” right in the Bible … who knew?